wdawson/okta.github.io/_source/_posts/2018-08-10-basic-android-without-an-ide.md

 This uses the Android Gradle plugin (com.android.application) and sets some values like the SDK version and Proguard (which optimizes our output size).
 Also, in the dependencies section it gives any libraries we want to import (here we import two, both used in building our interface later).

-Now create `app/src/main/res/values/styles.xml` which we’ll use to set our app’s theme.
+Now create `app/src/main/res/values/styles.xml` which we'll use to set our app's theme.

 ```xml
 <resources>